MicrosoftDocs/data-tools/azure-data-studio/extensions/azure-cosmos-db-mongodb-migration.md

 1. Choose an existing Azure Database Migration Service instance from the dropdown or select **Create New** to create a new migration service.
 Azure Database Migration Service is a service that migrates data to and from Azure data platforms by using cloud infrastructure for data transfer, instead of relying on local resources.

     :::image type="content" source="media/azure-cosmos-db-mongodb-migration/select-migration-service.png" lightbox="media/azure-cosmos-db-mongodb-migration/select-migration-service.png" alt-text="Screenshot of the option to choose a migration service.":::

+    > [!IMPORTANT]
+    > If you're using Database Migration Service for the first time, make sure that the Microsoft.DataMigration [resource provider is registered in your subscription](/azure/dms/quickstart-create-data-migration-service-portal#register-the-resource-provider).

 1. Select **Next** to view the migration summary.
 Once you reviewed and confirmed the details, select **Create Schema** to create resources on the target account.